Back-to

 Hong Kong Hedge Funds Professionals Have Become More Open-Minded

-When pro-democracy protests swept Hong Kong last year, several companies have been considering whether to open a Singapore office.
+When pro-democracy protests swept Hong Kong last year, several companies were considering whether to open a Singapore office.
 This year, following the global pandemic and the new proposed security law, these companies began actively recruiting for the Singapore market.
 Hedge funds want to be able to trade and work from Singapore, and to transfer wealth freely.
-It is best to be in Singapore soon as MAS licences for new funds can take three to six months to be granted.
+It is best to be in Singapore as soon as possible if this is the case for your firm, as MAS licences for new funds can take three to six months to be granted.

 To read the original full article, please visit eFinancial Careers.